Why you need to worry about health anxiety

-Health anxiety can indirectly lead to injury because it can increase one’s exposure to all of the risks associated with contact with healthcare providers and also ‘health diy’ where you try to help yourself, often by using the Internet.
+Health anxiety can indirectly lead to injury because it can increase one’s exposure to all of the risks associated with contact with not only healthcare providers but also ‘health diy’ where you try to help yourself, often by using the Internet.
 These risks include: misdiagnosis leading to inappropriate treatment or further anxiety, correct diagnosis but treatment that is poorly executed, invasive tests that can directly cause injury, side effects of medication or surgery and exposure to hospital induced infections.

 Health anxiety, or what some would call hypochondria, is a complex issue because a certain amount of anxiety about one’s health is clearly a good thing since it can motivate you to avoid undertaking harmful activities or to seek appropriate help.
 So there is clearly a balance to be struck.
 It is often exacerbated or even caused by delays or an inability to access appropriate and quality health care and diagnosis due to long waiting lists or cuts to services.